Mumia case poised for new hearing, reopening widow’s wounds

 Abu-Jamal is now pursuing his fifth post-conviction review in Philadelphia’s Court of Common Pleas, based on notes in the unearthed files that the defense says suggests prosecutors promised money to one eyewitness, helped another with her prostitution case and made notes about the race of prospective jurors.

-“The fact that we have now seen new pieces of evidence that should have been disclosed years and years ago is certainly not the fault of anyone on the defense side,” said Judith Ritter, a Delaware Law School professor who’s steered Abu-Jamal’s defense in recent years.
-“I don’t know there are too many people who would say that ‘finality’ is more important than preventing wrongful or unconstitutionally attained convictions.”
+“The fact that we have now seen new pieces of evidence that should have been disclosed years and years ago is certainly not the fault of anyone on the defense side,” said Judith Ritter, a Delaware Law School professor who has steered Abu-Jamal’s defense in recent years.
+“I don’t know there are too many people who would say that finality is more important than preventing wrongful or unconstitutionally attained convictions.”

-Faulkner was shot and killed in a scuffle after pulling over Abu-Jamal’s brother in what was then “the red-light district” as the bars closed.
+Faulkner was shot and killed in a scuffle after pulling over Abu-Jamal’s brother in what was then the red-light district as the bars closed.
 Abu-Jamal, who moonlighted as a cab driver, came upon the scene and was found shot and wounded in the aftermath nearby.

 The prosecution witnesses testified that Abu-Jamal, then known as Wesley Cook, ran toward the scene and shot the officer.
 His brother never testified and soon left town.

 “That single fact, I think, has always bedeviled the case.
 That there was another person who was at the scene, indisputably,” lawyer Daniel R. Williams said this year.
 Williams represented Abu-Jamal in the 1990s and, like Maureen Faulkner, wrote a book about the case.

-Late Thursday, Maureen Faulkner asked the state Superior Court to remove Krasner’s office from the case, days after it decided not to oppose Abu-Jamal’s bid for a hearing on the new evidence.
+Maureen Faulkner asked the state Superior Court late Thursday to remove Krasaner’s office from the case, days after it decided not to oppose Abu-Jamal’s bid for a hearing on the new evidence.

 Faulkner believes Krasner has a conflict of interest because his wife’s former law firm, and a top deputy in his office, had represented Abu-Jamal in the past.

-Krasner’s office did not immediately return a message seeking comment on the petition.
+Krasner’s office said Friday it is reviewing the petition.
+Of the newly discovered files, spokeswoman Jane Roh said: “The Constitution requires that all relevant, potentially exculpatory evidence be disclosed to a defendant.”

+Ritter, in a brief filed this month, argued that Abu-Jamal’s 1982 trial was tainted by the prosecution’s failure to share evidence the eyewitnesses were coerced, their efforts to strike a disproportionate number of black jurors, the court-appointed defense lawyer’s failure to hire a ballistics expert and other problems.

-Ritter concedes that victims’ interests should factor into the national debate about criminal justice reform, “but not at the expense of reliable, accurate and fair resolutions to criminal accusations.”
+She concedes that victims’ interests should factor into the national debate about criminal justice reform, “but not at the expense of reliable, accurate and fair resolutions to criminal accusations.”

 Krasner, a longtime civil rights lawyer, has expressed similar views in championing the release so far of nine men exonerated in Philadelphia murder cases.

-Note: This story has been updated to correct that the boxes with case files were found late last year, not this year.